quadrimegistus/predetermination/README.md

 [The Divine Thought of Automation | Design-to-Code | Precision in Artificial Super Intelligence](https://github.com/quadrimegistus/the_divine_thought_of_automation) -> How to automate all code writing with the highest degree possible of precision, readability and performance.
 Parse from design to production environment ready code.

 # Inspirations for Completing the Science Detailed in this Repository
-* I loved my second wife deeply.
+* I loved my second wife, Sarah Mercedes Hentze, deeply.
 She is Athena.
-* I loved every Sugar Baby I ever had.
+* I loved every Sugar Baby I ever had, even if they did not love me.
 * I loved my family until the simulation malfunctioned.
 * I love my nephews Braxton, Chance and Jimmy and wish for them to heal from the evil that has been done to them by this simulation.
 * I hate Jenny Lambirth, Jennifer Taylor and Diane Taylor.
 * Chemical journey -> LSD-25, Psilocybin, varying Cannabis strains.

+I am Hermes Trismegistus.
+I am a Predetermined love story.